NearlyUnique/go-from-scratch/story.md

 - show with logging
 - const

+demonstrate by a wait read and a pre and post write log message

 # 5: types

 Create type blog
+- type (struct)
+- literal
+- var x Type
+- pass blog to download
+- range expression
+bug: missing `:=` before range
+bug: index,value (`int` is not a `blog`)
-Create slice blogList
+- blogList func
+- trailing comma in multi line literals
+- Blank identifier: If we want to ignore index

+# methods
 Receivers
-Range loop over
-!!!
-Oh wait, incorrect arg (actually it’s type is int as it is index) So we can use two args
+So we can use two args
-Blank identifier: If we want to ignore index
 Function in struct
-Add blog to bloglist

 # 6: ish